Perelman Performing Arts Center

 The Perelman has been envisaged as a global center for the creation and exchange of art, ideas and culture.

-We’re working closely with the client team, REX, and the entire design team to detail the performance, public, and support spaces, which include three main theatre spaces, plus rehearsal space, administration offices, and a public bar and cafe.
-This will be a highly adaptable venue with unprecedented digital connectivity.
-Each space will function brilliantly as a standalone theatre, and can also be combined with adjacent theatre and interstitial spaces to create a total of 11 different possible configurations, each with limitless opportunity for seating arrangements ranging from 99 to 1200 seats.
+Charcoalblue worked closely with the client team, REX, and the entire design team to detail the performance, public, and support spaces, which include three main theatre spaces, plus rehearsal space, administration offices, and a public bar and cafe.
+PAC will be a highly adaptable venue with unprecedented digital connectivity.
+Each space functions brilliantly as a standalone theatre, and can also be combined with adjacent theatre and interstitial spaces to create a total of 11 different possible configurations, each with limitless opportunity for seating arrangements ranging from 99 to 1200 seats.

 The technical capacity of the new building is of paramount importance.